-Vancouver, British Columbia (November 22, 2013) - Goldgroup Mining Inc. ("Goldgroup" or the "Company") (TSX:GGA, OTC:GGAZF, BMV SIX:GGAN.MX) today announced that Dr. Hans von Michaelis has resigned as a non-executive director of the Company.
-Mr. von Michaelis is resigning for personal reasons and the Company would like to thank him for all of his contributions.
-We wish him well on his future endeavours.
+Vancouver, British Columbia (October 17, 2014) -- Goldgroup Mining Inc. ("Goldgroup" or the "Company") (TSX:GGA, OTC:GGAZF, BMV SIX:GGAN.MX) today announced that Donald R Siemens has resigned for personal reasons as a non-executive director of the Company.
+Goldgroup would like to thank him for his service and wishes him well.
+For further information on Goldgroup, please visit www.goldgroupmining.com

 Goldgroup is a Canadian-based gold production, development, and exploration Company with significant upside in a portfolio of projects in Mexico, including its flagship 100%-owned advanced stage gold development project Caballo Blanco in the state of Veracruz, and a 50% interest in DynaResource de Mexico, S.A. de C.V., which owns 100% of the high-grade gold exploration project, San José de Gracia located in the state of Sinaloa.
-The Company also operates its 100%-owned Cerro Colorado gold mine in the state of Sonora.
+The Company also operates its 100%-owned Cerro Prieto and Cerro Colorado heap-leach gold mines, both in the state of Sonora.

 Goldgroup is led by a team of highly successful and seasoned individuals with extensive expertise in mine development, corporate finance, and exploration in Mexico.
 Goldgroup's mission is to increase gold production, mineral resources, profitability and cash flow, building a leading gold producer in Mexico.

 Toll Free: 1-877-655-ozAu (6928)